samdwar/MiniQueue/README.md

 # MiniQueue
+  MiniQueue is a DropWizard application which provides RESTful API for Producer and Consumer to produce and consume messages respectively.Once consumer processed the message it will notify MiniQ that message with messageIds has been processed and hence delete these message.
+  Also if processing is taking more than 30 second then message can be read by any consumer.

+ Prerequisites:
+---
+  Java, Maven and MySQL.

  How to start the MiniQueue application
 ---

 1. Run `mvn clean install` to build your application